 Fishing in lakes, ponds, bay

-Inland fishing options include ponds in Helen Putnam, Foothill and Riverfront parks and 72-acre Spring Lake, where you can fish for blue gill, bass and and sunfish.
+Inland fishing options include ponds in Helen Putnam, Foothill and Riverfront parks and 72-acre Spring Lake, where you can fish for blue gill, bass and sunfish.
 Hudeman Slough along San Pablo Bay attracts bass anglers.